KDE/websites-hig-kde-org/HIG/source/plattform/settings.rst

    The *Help*, *Defaults*, *Reset* buttons on the left side.

--  You should avoid vertical and especially horizontal scrollbars.
-   Separate your controls into more groups and make use of :doc:`tabbed views </components/navigation/tab>`.
+-  Avoid vertical and especially horizontal scrollbars.
+The dialog should be large enough to fit its contents without scrolling being necessary.
+As more controls are added, err on the side of adding additional pages or :doc:`tabbed views </components/navigation/tab>`. rather than making the dialog window larger.
 This does not apply to scrollbars within inline tables, lists and grid views.
 -  On mobile, use a full-screen view for your settings page.

-**There are several well established layouts for settings that are used threw KDE software.**
+**There are several well established layouts for settings that are used throughout KDE software:**

 Forms
 """""